 Time does fly, doesn’t it?

 We watch — with decades behind us, as nearby Dixie Highway revs up again with new restaurants and shops and the Norton Museum of Art turns its face toward us — and we marvel at what changes and what doesn’t.
-Many of those 1980s homeowners remain — still helping ensure Flamingo Park is the vibrant place we love.
+Quite a few of those 1980s homeowners remain — still helping ensure Flamingo Park is the vibrant place we love.
 Thanks to them, to others who alighted awhile and moved on, and to the “new folks” who have taken their place, our Flamingo Park reigns as a gleaming gem of a neighborhood.

 About our neighborhood association

 The Flamingo Park Neighborhood Association is a voluntary homeowners organization formed by residents in 1987.
 West Palm Beach’s urban neighborhoods had been heavily impacted by westward development when, in the early 1980s, enterprising homebuyers saw the appeal of the Florida land boom housing stock on the Florida coastal ridge and began to fix up homes in the older sections of town.
-Activist neighbors in Flamingo Park formed the FPNA, as the eventual mission statement would say, “to encourage and promote the safety, welfare and quality of life of residents in Flamingo Park.”
+Neighborhood activists in Flamingo Park formed the FPNA, as the eventual mission statement would say, “to encourage and promote the safety, welfare and quality of life of residents in Flamingo Park.”

 Board of seven